When working on a paint project, it is the materials you choose/use which determine its success and validity.

 How to Paint Glass Jars and Bottles?

 Before you start painting the glass, make sure you clean the surface well.

-It includes complete cleansing of the glass with soapy solution and water to wipe out all the stains, dirt, and oil from it.
+It includes completely cleansing the glass with soapy solution and water to wipe out all the stains, dirt, and oil.

 Once it gets air-dry, you should clean it with rubbing alcohol.

 If there is any area that you don’t want to paint, then tape it up to avoid spills and accidents.

 The first primer is the mason jar or bottle you want to paint.

 A good primer meant for coating glass will serve your purpose and dries very fast.